gXLg/big-brain/README.md

 # Big Brain

+With arm64 I mean both arm and aarch.

 This repository contains:
 * simple C interpreter
 * Python3 translator to arm64 asm
+* new: Python compiler to arm64 ELF file
 * C translator to arm64 asm
 * a 'hello world' example
 * Bad Apple :)